 Learning is Real Engagement !

-Adult learning principles (ALP) were defined by Malcolm Knowles in 1970 to describe how adults learn.
-The crux of all the principles of ALP is that the reasons most adults enter any learning experience is to create change.
-The change could be in skills, behaviours, knowledge level, their attitude.
+Adult Learning Principles(ALP), were defined by Malcolm Knowles in 1970 to describe how adults learn.
+The crux of all the principles of ALP is that the reason most adults enter any learning experience is to create change.
+The change could be in skills, behaviors, knowledge level, and attitude and if leaders understand this, they can help their teams learn better and stay engaged.

 Is this team member really interested in the kind of work we do?